browserengineering/book/book/accessibility.md

-are also required to be accessible under the [Americans with Disabilities Act][ada], though it's [not yet clear][ada-unclear] exactly what that legal requirement means in practice, since it's mostly being done through the courts.
+are also required to be accessible under the [Americans with Disabilities Act][ada], though it's [not yet clear][ada-unclear] exactly what that legal requirement means in practice, since it's mostly being decided through the courts.
 A similar law in the European Union is the [European Accessibility Act][europe-a11y].
 :::